imamabdulazis/FlutterCleanArchitecture/docs/README.md

 ```

 ### iOS
+>AppDelegate.swift <br/>

-In ios we must add native code too, this is example using swift code
+In ios we must add native code to call the **flavor schema** in xcode, this is example using swift code.

 ```swift
  // flavor